philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

     [3, 1, 2]

+A particularly interesting interpretation is one that builds tuple trees out of the arena trees.

 ```python
 def extract(a : Arena) -> tuple: # Interpreting into ordinary tuple terms is a non lossy interpretation
     terms = [None]*len(a.data)